Patrick-Batenburg/GoogleChromeThemeCreationGuide/README.md

 ### Image Elements
 #### theme_button_background
 This is the image that specifies the background for various buttons (stop, refresh, back, forward, etc..) in the toolbar.
-This image is optional, if you do not include this image, the color element `json "button_background"` overrides the button's background color.
+This image is optional, if you do not include this image, the color element `"button_background"` overrides the button's background color.

 #### theme_frame_inactive
 This is an image, representing the area behind the tabs, when the chrome window is out of focus/inactive.

-All that is applicable to `json "theme_frame"`, applies to this.
+All that is applicable to `"theme_frame"`, applies to this.
 Usually to avoid making the theme heavy, you can go for `json "frame_inactive"` tint, to show that the window is inactive-it's efficient than creating a whole new image.
 But it's up to the designer to decide, if it's going to be an image seperately for the inactive state or there is going to be a color tint when the window is inactive.

 #### theme_frame_incognito
-This is similar to the `json "theme_frame"`, but this image represents the frame of a window in incognito mode.
-You may choose to redesign the image specially for the incognito mode or ignore this, so that whatever you made for `json"theme_frame"` will be tinted (see `json "frame_incognito"`) and used in incognito mode (it's by default that it gets a dark tint in incognito mode).
+This is similar to the `"theme_frame"`, but this image represents the frame of a window in incognito mode.
+You may choose to redesign the image specially for the incognito mode or ignore this, so that whatever you made for `json"theme_frame"` will be tinted (see `"frame_incognito"`) and used in incognito mode (it's by default that it gets a dark tint in incognito mode).

 #### theme_frame_incognito_inactive
-This is also an image, similar to `json "theme_frame_inactive" `, but this image is for the inactive frame of a window in incognito mode (see `json "frame_incognito_inactive"`).
+This is also an image, similar to `"theme_frame_inactive" `, but this image is for the inactive frame of a window in incognito mode (see `"frame_incognito_inactive"`).

 #### theme_frame_overlay
-This is the image that will be displayed at the top left corner of the frame, over the `json "theme_frame"` image.
+This is the image that will be displayed at the top left corner of the frame, over the `"theme_frame"` image.
 Also this image doesn't repeat by default.
 Hence this image may be used in case you don't want the frame area design to repeat.
-Similar to the `json "theme_frame" `, anything over 80px height is good, usually with grading alpha transparency at the bottom so that the image blends with the `json "frame" ` color.
+Similar to the `"theme_frame" `, anything over 80px height is good, usually with grading alpha transparency at the bottom so that the image blends with the `"frame" ` color.

 #### theme_frame_overlay_inactive
-This is similar to `json "theme_frame_overlay"`, but will be displayed when the browser window is inactive.
-If you do not include this image, `json "theme_frame_overlay"` image will be darkly tinted and used by default-to denote the inactive frame.
+This is similar to `"theme_frame_overlay"`, but will be displayed when the browser window is inactive.
+If you do not include this image, `"theme_frame_overlay"` image will be darkly tinted and used by default-to denote the inactive frame.

 #### theme_ntp_attribution
 #### theme_tab_background_incognito